 UPDATE: Enter the Harman – Since writing this post, Samsung subsidiary Harman finally waded in to announce they will take over development of the AIR platform on a commercial basis.
 This should bring better support and more frequent updates, as a commercial model for AIR makes more sense than as a vanity project for Adobe.
 Read the community’s feedback here.

 And Harman have just released their official AIR SDK version 33 with 64-bit support for Android!

-I recently stumbled upon an old bit of code which demonstrates a technique I created for an efficient scrolling data grid for the YouView TV platform.
+I recently stumbled upon an old bit of code which demonstrates a technique I created for an efficient scrolling data grid on the YouView TV platform.
 I call it ‘Blit Scrolling’.
-Below is a demo of the concept (click on the window and use the arrow keys to scroll around (Flash required): Continue reading Optimal scrolling for 2D games or UIs→
+Below is a demo of the concept – click on the window and use the arrow keys to scroll around (Flash required): Continue reading Optimal scrolling for 2D games or UIs→

 Mobile devices are becoming more and more powerful.
 However, not all your users will have high-end mobile devices, so you should keep a low-powered device handy for testing the performance of your games.

 YouView is a Smart TV service in the UK, a spin-off of a BBC RnD project which runs on Set Top Boxes and certain Smart TVs.
 I worked on the core UI for years and thought I’d share some insights into best practices when building applications for such resource constrained devices.

 It gets scary out there sometimes.
 During my freelance career I’ve worked at a lot of different companies and have seen such coding horrors as you cannot imagine.
 So I thought I’d start immortalising some of them – so that we can all learn better coding practices, by looking at the bad.